-- Chris’ Pipe Pages – This site specializes in old catalogs, brochures and ads.
+- Chris’ Pipe Pages – (Unfortunately this site has gone off line, but I hope for its return) This site specializes in old catalogs, brochures and ads.
 It’s helpful for finding pipes in their historical context, dating, etc. I found the navigation in the site to be a bit jiky, where I had to manually add a ‘.htm’ in the browser to advance to the next page of a catalog.
 Even so, really helpful information.

 - Wipo – Classifications – This site helps track down patent numbers and claims found in research.
 This is helpful in identifying the dating.

 - TobaccoPipes.com – A store but has helpful information.